 Irrational Thoughts Can Be Mild or Severe

 Finally, it's important to note that anything can be an irrational thought.
 Some people simply worry over minor things they expect to occur over the day.
 Others have extremely irrational thoughts, like the belief that they may hurt someone even though they don't have any desire to cause anyone harm.
-All of these are likely due to a combination of genetic and environmental factors, and all of them can be caused by anxiety.
+These thoughts vary considerably in both the type of thought (ie, how much it is based in reality) and the amount of distress it causes.

 How to Overcome Irrational Thoughts

-The first step in overcoming irrational thoughts is being done simply by reading this article – recognizing you have irrational thoughts.
-One of the problems with anxiety is that it changes your thoughts to such a degree that they don't feel irrational at the time.
+The first step in overcoming irrational thoughts is being done simply by reading this article - recognizing you have irrational thoughts.
+One of the problems with anxiety is that it alters your perspective to such a degree that your thoughts may not feel irrational at the time.
 They feel completely normal.

-By recognizing they're irrational, you are successfully telling your anxiety that you know it's affecting you.
+By recognizing they're not accurate, you are successfully telling your anxiety that you know it's affecting your point of view.
 Sometimes the simple act of recognizing that you have irrational thoughts is all you need to see changes taking place.

 Mindfulness to Overcome Irrational Thoughts